thoughtspot/thoughtspot.github.io/_admin/backup-restore/overview-snapshot.md

 You cannot delete the snapshot policy.
 However, you can disable the policy by executing the`tscli snapshot-policy disable` command.
-And you can re-enable it by running, `tscli snapshot enable-policy`.
+And you can re-enable it by running, `tscli snapshot-policy enable`.

 {% include warning.html content="Backups rely on the snapshot system.
 For this reason, you should never disable the periodic snapshot system.
 For example, if